 DNA sequencing and identification of bacterial strains: 16S rRNA gene was amplified by PCR using the universal primers 27F (AGAGTTTGATCCTGGCTCAG) and 1492R (TACGGYTACCTTGTTACGACTT).
 The thermal cycle for the PCR amplification includes 95 °C (3 min); 35 cycles of 94 °C (45 s), 53 °C (45 s), 72 °C (1 min); and 72 °C (7 min).
-PCR products were checked on an agarose gel by electrophoresis and purified by MEGAquick-spin[TM] Plus Total Fragment DNA Purification Kit (iNtRON Biotechnology, South Korea).
+PCR products were checked on an agarose gel by electrophoresis and purified using a MEGAquick-spinTM Plus Total Fragment DNA Purification Kit (iNtRON Biotechnology, South Korea).
 The purified DNA samples were sequenced from the forward direction by the 1st Base company (Singapore).
 DNA sequences were checked for quality using BioEdit 7.2 software and comparative analysis with the GenBank database using the BLAST tool.

 Assay for the production of IAA: A bacterial strain was freshly grown in the LB medium at 37 °C for 24 h.
 Subsequently, 0.4 mL of the culture was added to a flask containing 40 mL of the LB-Tryptophan medium.
 Negative control flasks were not inoculated with bacterial strains.
 Flasks were shaken in an incubator at 37 °C, 150 rpm for 72 h in darkness.
 A volume of 1.5 mL of the culture was pipetted into an Eppendorf tube, and the bacterial cells were removed by centrifugation at 6000 rpm for 10 min.
-The supernatant of 1 mL was transferred to a new Eppendorf tube, and 4 mL of the Salkowski reagent (0.5 M FeCl3 dissolved in 35 % H2SO4 at the 1 : 50 ratio) was added.
-The sample was mixed well and kept at room temperature for 25 min.
-The sample was quantified for IAA concentration at 530 nm, as previously described [17, 18].
+1 mL of the supernatant was transferred to a new Eppendorf tube, and 4 mL of the Salkowski reagent (0.5 M FeCl3 dissolved in 35 % H2SO4 at a ratio of 1:50) was added.
+The sample was well mixed and kept at room temperature for 25 min.
+The sample was then quantified for IAA concentration at 530 nm, as previously described [17, 18].

-Assay for phytase activity: 50 μ L of bacterial culture was added to a well in a PSM agar plate.
+Assay for phytase activity: 50 $\mu$ L of bacterial culture was added to a well of a PSM agar plate.
 After 24 h of incubation at 30 °C, phytate degradation was confirmed by a clear halo around the colony.
-For phytase activity quantification, a bacterial strain was grown in the PSM medium at 200 rpm, 37 °C for 72 h.
-The culture was centrifuged at 6000 rpm, 20 °C for 30 min.
+For phytase activity quantification, a bacterial strain was grown in the PSM medium at 37 °C, 200 rpm, for 72 h.
+The culture was centrifuged at 20 °C, 6000 rpm for 30 min.
 The supernatant as a crude enzyme solution was transferred to a new tube.
-The reaction mixture contained 125 μ L of the crude enzyme solution, 125 μ L of 15 mM sodium phytate (Sigma-Aldrich, USA), and 125 μ L of 200 mM sodium acetate buffer (pH 5.5).
-The mixture was then incubated at 55 °C for 30 min, and the reaction was stopped by adding 0.5 mL 15 % TCA.
-The development of yellow color began when 125 μ L of the mixture was mixed with 1 mL of AAM solution (10 mM ammonium molybdate, 100 % acetone, 5 N sulfuric acid, 1:2:1).
-After 2 min of incubation at room temperature, 100 μ L of 1 M citric acid was added.
+The reaction mixture contained 125 $\mu$ L of the crude enzyme solution, 125 $\mu$ L of 15 mM sodium phytate (Sigma-Aldrich, USA), and 125 $\mu$ L of 200 mM sodium acetate buffer (pH 5.5).
+The mixture was then incubated at 55 °C for 30 min, and the reaction was stopped by adding 0.5 mL of 15 % TCA.
+The development of yellow color began when 125 $\mu$ L of the mixture was mixed with 1 mL of AAM solution (10 mM ammonium molybdate, 100 % acetone, 5 N sulfuric acid, at a ratio of 1:2:1).
+After 2 min of incubation at room temperature, 100 $\mu$ L of 1 M citric acid was added.
 The sample was measured at 355 nm for the phytase activity quantification [19].